macwille/python-chat-app/README.md

 # Chat app - [Website](https://chat404-web.herokuapp.com)

-## Website
+## Project

-a Simple website where users can chat inside chat rooms messages that are divided into different subjects.
+Website where users can send messages inside chat rooms, the rooms are are divided into subjects.
+Once logged in the users can create new subjects and rooms, created subjects can be set to private with a password log in.

 Writen in Python, using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [PostgreSQL](https://www.postgresql.org/).

-You can try out the website by registering or as an admin user **username: `Admin` password: `1234`**.
+You can try out the website by registering or try the admin user:

+username: `Admin` password: `1234`.

 ## Features

-* Information saved to Database
+* Information is saved to a database

-* Registration and login
+* Registration and login.

-* User can create rooms and subjects
+* User can create subjects and rooms.

-* Send and delete messages
+* User can send and delete his/her messages.

-* User can create password restricted subjects
+* User can create a password protected private subjects.

-* Admin user
+* Admin user.

-* Protected against SQL injections, XSS and CSFR attacks
+* Website is protected against SQL injections, XSS and CSRF attacks.

-### Admin user
+### Admin User

-* Has access to all rooms and subjects
+* Has access to all rooms and subjects.

-* Can delete any room or message
+* Can delete any room or message.

-* Can search all messages
+* Can search all messages.

-## Possible Future Ideas
+## Left Out

-* Can edit messages, rooms, userinfo and subjects
+* Can edit messages, rooms, userinfo and subjects.

-* Check names and inputs with regex
+* Check inputs with regex.

-* Grid list contain more info
+* Grid list contain more info.

-* User / Admin page
+* User / Admin page.

-* Limit number of subjects and rooms per user
+* Limit number of subjects and rooms per user.

-## Command prompts
+## Command Prompts

 After navigating to the project folder, first steps when loading is to set up virtual enviroment to hold the project and loading dependencies.